Thooto/ssdcms/README.md

 How to proceed:

-have git installed, open terminal
+have git and nodejs installed, open terminal

 clone the project when you are in some folder (type: git clone https://www.github.com/Thooto/ssdcms.git)